morris/vanilla-todo/README.md

 #### 3.2.3.
 Rendering

-Naively re-rendering a whole component using `.innerHTML` should be avoided as this may hurt performance and will likely break important functionality which browsers have already been optimizing for decades:
+Naively re-rendering a whole component using `.innerHTML` should be avoided as this may hurt performance and will likely break important functionality like:

 - `<a>`, `<button>`, `<input>`, etc. may lose focus.
 - Form inputs may lose data.